apivideo/api.video-java-client/docs/VideosApi.md

   public static void main(String[] args) {
     ApiVideoClient client = new ApiVideoClient("YOUR_API_KEY");
     // if you rather like to use the sandbox environment:
-    // ApiVideoClient client = new ApiVideoClient("YOUR_SANDBOX_API_KEY", ApiVideoClient.Environment.SANDBOX);
+    // ApiVideoClient client = new ApiVideoClient("YOUR_SANDBOX_API_KEY", Environment.SANDBOX);

     VideosApi apiInstance = client.videos();

-    VideoCreationPayload videoCreationPayload = new VideoCreationPayload(); // video to create videoCreationPayload.setTitle("Maths video"); // The title of your new video. videoCreationPayload.setDescription("A video about string theory."); // A brief description of your video. videoCreationPayload.setSource("https://www.myvideo.url.com/video.mp4"); // If you add a video already on the web, this is where you enter the url for the video. videoCreationPayload.setPublic(true); // Whether your video can be viewed by everyone, or requires authentication to see it.
-A setting of false will require a unique token for each view. videoCreationPayload.setPanoramic(false); // Indicates if your video is a 360/immersive video. videoCreationPayload.setMp4Support(true); // Enables mp4 version in addition to streamed version. videoCreationPayload.setPlayerId("pl45KFKdlddgk654dspkze"); // The unique identification number for your video player. videoCreationPayload.setTags(Arrays.asList("maths", "string theory", "video")); // A list of tags you want to use to describe your video. videoCreationPayload.setMetadata(Collections.<Metadata>emptyList()); // A list of key value pairs that you use to provide metadata for your video.
+    VideoCreationPayload videoCreationPayload = new VideoCreationPayload(); // video to create videoCreationPayload.setTitle("Maths video"); // The title of your new video. videoCreationPayload.setDescription("A video about string theory."); // A brief description of your video. videoCreationPayload.setSource("https://www.myvideo.url.com/video.mp4 OR vi4k0jvEUuaTdRAEjQ4JfOyl"); // You can either add a video already on the web, by entering the URL of the video, or you can also enter the &#x60;videoId&#x60; of one of the videos you already have on your api.video acccount, and this will generate a copy of your video.
+Creating a copy of a video can be especially useful if you want to keep your original video and trim or apply a watermark onto the copy you would create. videoCreationPayload.setPublic(true); // Default: True.
+If set to &#x60;false&#x60; the video will become private.
+More information on private videos can be found [here](https://docs.api.video/docs/private-videos) videoCreationPayload.setPanoramic(false); // Indicates if your video is a 360/immersive video. videoCreationPayload.setMp4Support(true); // Enables mp4 version in addition to streamed version. videoCreationPayload.setPlayerId("pl45KFKdlddgk654dspkze"); // The unique identification number for your video player. videoCreationPayload.setTags(Arrays.asList("maths", "string theory", "video")); // A list of tags you want to use to describe your video. videoCreationPayload.setMetadata(Collections.<Metadata>emptyList()); // A list of key value pairs that you use to provide metadata for your video.
 These pairs can be made dynamic, allowing you to segment your audience.
-You can also just use the pairs as another way to tag and categorize your videos.
+Read more on [dynamic metadata](https://api.video/blog/endpoints/dynamic-metadata). videoCreationPayload.setClip(); //
+    videoCreationPayload.setWatermark(); //

     try {